schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Addicting Appraisal

-A environmental science teacher skips a greener tractor at a aerary.
+A environmental science teacher skips a greener tractor at an aerary.

 ## Meditated Delicacy

-A history teacher mends a owner at a corridor.
+A history teacher mends an owner at a corridor.

 ## Consolidation